Celebrating 50 Years! A Pioneering Experiment in Education via a Helpline

 Cleaning the Soleplate

 Various options exist for cleaning the soleplate.
-I will review the three most common recommended by iron manufacturers.
+Below are the three most common recommendations by iron manufacturers.
 In all cases, never use anything that could scratch the soleplate.

 Hot Iron Cleaners.
 Cleaning pastes are found almost anywhere fabric or laundry products are sold and usually restore the iron’s soleplate to perfect condition.
 They are nontoxic, nonflammable, and nonabrasive.
 When the pastes are applied to a very hot iron soleplate, they quickly and easily remove starch, detergent, and fusing residue.
 These cleaners dissolve the residue either by ironing over the cleaner on an old towel or by squeezing the cleaner onto the soleplate and wiping off residue with an old towel or cloth.
 (Rowenta offers a product specific to Rowenta irons for consumers who choose to use it.)
 One must be careful to remove the paste from the steam vents as well.
 (Cotton swabs work great for vent cleaning.)